-Internal inter-cell handover for group calls may be performed from either dedicated to dedicated channels, or dedicated to group call channels.
+Internal inter-cell handover for group calls may be performed from either dedicated to dedicated channels, or dedicated to group call channels, or group call to group call channels.

 In the case of group calls, the BSS may perform an internal inter-cell handover for a talker from a dedicated channel to a Group call channel, in this case the HANDOVER PERFORMED message is sent by the BSS over the SCCP connection that was previously assigned to the talker.
 The BSS will send a CLEAR REQUEST with the cause "Joined group call channel".